-Renée’s research focuses on financial market and macro econometrics.
-She develops frameworks to model the transmission of international economic and financial market shocks to small open economies She holds an Australian Research Council Discovery Project grant looking at ‘Australia’s resilience to recession,’ and recently completed a grant on ‘Commodity Cycles.’
+Renée publishes in the area of financial market and macroeconometrics, mainly focusing on developing frameworks to model the transmission of international economic and financial market shocks to small open economies, such as those sourced in commodity markets, global business cycles and financial market crises.
 Her principal publications appear in the Journal of Business and Economic Statistics, the Journal of Economic Literature, the Journal of Banking and Finance, and Quantitative Finance.

 Renée Fry-McKibbin is co-director of the research program COVID-19 and the Macroeconomy hosted in the Centre for Applied Macroeconomic Analysis.
 The program aims to understand the global and country-specific financial market and macroeconomic impacts of the COVID-19 pandemic.
 The program provides a forum to explore the new financial market and economic linkages between countries and the potential mechanisms of recovery from the crisis.
 The aim is to inform policymakers in both emerging and developed economies and to enhance academic research as the world recovers from the crisis.